← All works

 A. With feature lists

-Allows customers quickly understand the key offerings to be interested
++ Allows customers quickly understand the key offerings to be interested

-X Might be redundant if users simply use this module as a CTA to enter the pricing page
+- Might be redundant if users simply use this module as a CTA to enter the pricing page

 B. Without feature lists

-Might trigger users to click into the pricing page due to lack of information and innate curiosity
++ Might trigger users to click into the pricing page due to lack of information and innate curiosity

-X Might turn first-time visitors away due to lack of information
+- Might turn first-time visitors away due to lack of information

 Goal 1.
-Clarify
+Clarity

 Measure.
 Comprehension of plan difference